edgedb/easy-edgedb/chapter15/index.md

 Now let's learn about perhaps the most interesting constraint in EdgeDB:

-## expression on: the most flexible constraint
+## `expression on`: the most flexible constraint

-One particularly flexible constraint is called [`expression on`](https://www.edgedb.com/docs/datamodel/constraints#constraint::std::expression), which lets us add any expression we want.
+One particularly flexible constraint is called {eql:constraint}` ``expression on`` <docs:std::expression>`, which lets us add any expression we want.
 After `expression on` you add the expression (in brackets) that must be true to create the type.
 In other words: "Create this type _as long as_ (insert expression here)".

 Let's say we need a type `Lord` for some reason later on, and all `Lord` types must have the word 'Lord' in their name.
 We can constrain the type to make sure that this is always the case.
-For this, we will use a function called [contains()](https://www.edgedb.com/docs/edgeql/funcops/generic#function::std::contains) that looks like this:
+For this, we will use a function called {eql:func}`docs:std::contains` that looks like this:

 ```sdl
 std::contains(haystack: str, needle: str) -> bool